 Manage GCP Artifact Registry Repository IAM Access

-The gcp:artifactregistry/repositoryIamMember:RepositoryIamMember resource, part of the Pulumi GCP provider, grants IAM permissions to Artifact Registry repositories by adding individual members to roles.
-This guide focuses on three approaches: adding single members to roles, binding multiple members to a role, and replacing entire IAM policies.
+The gcp:artifactregistry/repositoryIamMember:RepositoryIamMember resource, part of the Pulumi GCP provider, grants IAM permissions on Artifact Registry repositories by adding individual members to roles.
+This guide focuses on three approaches: single-member grants with RepositoryIamMember, multi-member role bindings with RepositoryIamBinding, and full policy replacement with RepositoryIamPolicy.

 Grant a single user read access to a repository

-When you need to give one developer or service account access without changing existing permissions, use RepositoryIamMember.
+When you need to add one developer or service account to a repository without affecting other permissions, use RepositoryIamMember.

 import * as pulumi from "@pulumi/pulumi";